FlatAssembler/PicoBlaze_Simulator_in_JS/README.md

-# PicoBlaze Emulator in JavaScript
+# PicoBlaze Assembler and Emulator in JavaScript

 ![Picture of PicoBlaze](Background.gif)

 This is my attempt to implement a [Xilinx PicoBlaze](https://en.wikipedia.org/wiki/PicoBlaze) assembler and emulator in JavaScript.
 My Computer Architecture professor Ivan Aleksi asked me to make it in case physical laboratory exercises need to be canceled because of a pandemic.
-You can see the assembler and the emulator live on [my website](https://flatassembler.github.io/PicoBlaze/PicoBlaze.html) and on [SourceForge](https://picoblaze-simulator.sourceforge.io/) (let's hope it will never happen that both of them are down right when you need a PicoBlaze Simulator).
-Right now, it has no back-end.
+You can see the assembler and the emulator live on [my website](https://flatassembler.github.io/PicoBlaze/PicoBlaze.html) and on [SourceForge](https://picoblaze-simulator.sourceforge.io/) (let's hope it will never happen that both of them are down right when you need a PicoBlaze assembler and emulator).
+I try my best to make it work on both places in Firefox 52 and newer browsers at all times.
+Or, if you want to try the version which has more features, but potentially has bugs, you can try [where a version of this program is hosted on @agustiza's website](https://agustiza.github.io/PicoBlaze_Simulator_in_JS/PicoBlaze.html).

+Right now, this program has no back-end.
 Maybe I will add some back-end to enable users to share their own examples and comment on other users' examples later, but, for that, I will need to learn quite a bit of PHP, and it will work only on SourceForge because GitHub Pages supports no back-end scripting.

 The documentation, in Croatian, is available in the `seminar` folder, in DOCX, DOC, ODT, PDF and [RTF](https://flatassembler.github.io/PicoBlaze/PicoBlaze.rtf) formats.

 If you want to host this project yourself, you might want to edit the lines following the [17th line of the `PicoBlaze.html` file](https://github.com/FlatAssembler/PicoBlaze_Simulator_in_JS/blob/6e28dd2b8ce3c8344bf223ced8983b5eb2fb2eb5/PicoBlaze.html#L17):
 ```html